 As described above, the Company has adopted a Model pursuant to Legislative Decree 231 of 8 June 2001.

 17. Changes since the end of the Financial Year

-No changes have Financial Year. e been made to the o corporate governance structure since th e end of f the
+No changes have been made to the corporate governance structure since the end of the year.

 Table 1: Composition of the Board of Directors and the committees